-In the past, I have written extensively on day trading strategies.
-I have explained the various strategies one can use to generate alpha in his day trading.
+In the past, We have written extensively on day trading strategies.
+We have explained the various strategies one can use to generate alpha in his day trading.

 The easiest way to explain this is in form of a farmer who grows soy beans and a buyer.
 The two wants to maximize their profits.
 Therefore, if the price of soy beans is $10, the buyer can decide to sell it at the current market price.
 However, the buyer might approach the farmer and promise him to buy his produce after a month for $15.

 In options trading, there are mainly three people involved.
 There is the buyer who is known as the holder and the seller who is known as the writer.
 For a person to sell you the option, he will need a premium.
 This is the option’s price.

-Options Trading: Buy Call
+#1 - Buy Call

-In options trading, one option you have is known as the Buy Call.
+In options trading, one choice you have is known as the Buy Call.
 Buy call gives you the right to BUY an asset at a specific date and strike price in the future.
 It however does not give you the obligation to buy the asset or currency.

 Assume that you are a holder and you buy the option to buy the Euro against the dollar in three months’ time at the strike price of 1.3900.
 Assume the premium price is $10.
 If the price of EURUSD is below 1.3910 at expiry, the holder of the pair will not have the incentive to exercise the option.
 If the price rises on expiry, then the holder will be in a profit position.
 In this example, if the option expires at 1.3940, then you will make $30.

 This is the opposite of the buy call option explained above.
-In this strategy, the seller becomes the writer of a call option.
+In this option strategy, the seller becomes the writer of a call option.
 Therefore, he will be required to honour the terms of the options contract.
 A good example is explained below.

 if the price rises above 1.3920, the seller will be in the loss area.
 As a seller, your profit is limited to the premium received but the loss is unlimited.

-Options Trading: Buy Put
+#3 - Buy Put

 When you buy a put, you pay a premium to buy the right to sell.
 The holder of the put option will have an unlimited upside when the spot price moves below the breakeven point.